 This organization encourages local elementary school students to experience and learn math and science through fun activities and exercises related to daily life.

 Red Cross Club

-This organization provides works with local Red Cross chapters on projects to address national and global issues, such as disaster relief and blood drives.
+This organization works with the local Red Cross chapters on projects to address national and global issues, such as disaster relief and blood drives.

 Service Club